ICMOL/PineBioML/README.md

     The "Visual Studio Code" and "Git" are optional.

-### 2. Install Dependencies
+### 2. Install Dependencies and Execute the Program

-3. ### Update modules and dependency
-    1. Download release.
+    Step 1.
+Download our scripts from Release (https://github.com/ICMOL/undetermined/releases).

-    2. Open Powershell (as step 2.ii), and move to the direction to the repository by entering:
-        > cd direction\\to\\repository\

-    3. Update pip and install dependency:
-        > pip install --upgrade pip
+    Step 2.
+Install dependencies
+    Please open Windows PowerShell, move to the directory of our scripts, and execute the following command.
     > pip install -r ./requirements.txt

-    4. Open ipython interface by entering:
+    Step 3.
+Open ipytho
+    Please execute the following command to open the interface of python (ipython).
         > jupyter notebook

-        This should open the browser and showing the repostory folder.

     ![image](./images/tutorial/browser_jupyter.png)
     If the browser shows jupyter's main page, the dependency is satisfied.